Bashar-Ahmed/Library/Readme.md

             CustomLog ${APACHE_LOG_DIR}/library.access.log combined
         </VirtualHost>

-    Save and Close this file
+    Save and Close this file<br>
-    Now, your system hosts file will open
+    Now, your system hosts file will open<br>
     Insert the following line to the end of the file :

         127.0.0.1      library.local

     Save and Close this file

-Your setup is now complete
+Your setup is now complete<br>
-Run "library.local/" on your browser to view the project.
+Run [Central Library](library.local/) or "library.local/" on your browser to view the project.